-The correct payment of wage loss (also known as “disability” or “indemnity”) benefits under Pennsylvania Workers’ Compensation Law is a thorny issue in many, many cases.
-There are twists and turns to the calculation of wage loss benefits which can make even experienced workers’ comp attorneys’ heads spin.
+The correct payment of wage loss (also known as “disability” or “indemnity”) benefits under the Pennsylvania Workers’ Compensation Law is a thorny issue in many, many cases.
+There are twists and turns to the calculation of wage loss benefits that can make even experienced workers’ comp attorneys’ heads spin.

 The calculation of partial disability benefits by itself, however, is comparatively easy, but many of our clients do not understand how to perform the calculations, and the resulting figures are not necessarily intuitive.